 Economic Principles in Cell Biology

-Main | Welcome | Forum | Young scholars | Book | Summer school | Teaching materials | Workshop | Blog | About
+Welcome | Forum | Young scholars | Textbook | Teaching materials | Summer school | Workshops | Contact

 Summer school “Economic Principles in Cell Biology” - Paris, July 8-11, 2024

-Main | Schedule and teachers | Practical information
+Welcome - Schedule and teachers - Practical information

-Topic of the course
+Topics of the course

-The summer school is centered around the topics of our free and open textbook “Economic principles in cell biology” on cellular physiology and resource allocation and will features some of its (existing or planned) chapters in the form of lectures.
+The summer school is centered around the topics of our free and open textbook “Economic principles in cell biology” about cellular physiology and resource allocation, and will feature a number of (existing or planned) chapters as lectures.
 The course addresses students and young researchers with a natural science, engineering, or mathematics background.
-The lectures give an introduction to basic metabolic and cell modeling, followed by lectures about more specific topics such as scaling relations and biological behaviour in the presence of randomness.
+The first lectures give an introduction to basic metabolic and cell modeling, followed by lectures about more specific topics such as scaling relations and biological behaviour in the presence of randomness.
 In-person participants will also be involved in discussions around our book project.
-On the last day, in-person participants have the opportunity to participate in an Atelier SEnS workshop about personal values and how they relate to our work as researchers.

 Monday